Jashwanthsingh13/calculator/README.md

 # calculator
-this app is coded using html,css and vanilla js
+this app is coded using HTML, CSS and React js